pmiguelpinto90/ShiftDisplay/README.md

   * display.setDot(index, dot)

-  Modify the stored value at the specified index to show or hide a dot.
+  Modify the stored value by showing or hiding a dot on the character of the specified index.

   `display`: object of type ShiftDisplay.

   `index`: position on the display to set the dot, starting at 0 for the leftmost;
-  if out of bounds, function does not have any effect.
+  if is out of display bounds, function does not have any effect.

   `dot`: bool value, true to show dot, false to hide dot.